Marci Smith Recovery & Beyond

 Interviewed by Emily Jung

-Growing up, Marci felt rejected by both her mother and father, an insecurity that would propel her addiction.
+Growing up, Marci felt rejected by both her mother and father, an insecurity that propelled her addiction.
 In her mind, she thought: “They don’t want me,” “I’m not good enough,” and “I’m not worth it.
 In fact, I’m not worth much of anything.”
 This made it difficult for Marci to make friends and develop positive, healthy relationships with others.
 It led her to friends who also felt broken.

 Marci’s drug and alcohol use started at an early age; consuming alcohol at just eight years old.
 By twelve, she was smoking marijuana and by fifteen, she was experimenting with other recreational drugs.
 She was offered heroin for the first time when she was either fifteen or sixteen, and not knowing what it was, its effects or its power, she tried it.
 It immediately took control of her life and led her further and further into darkness.